hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 A job script first contains a list of resources and other instructions to Slurm, and this is followed by a set of commands that will be executed on the first node of the job.
-When the submission succeeds, ``sbatch`` will print a message containing the unique jobid for the job.
+When the submission succeeds, ``sbatch`` will print a message containing the unique job ID for the job.

 Resource specifications and other instructions can be specified in three different ways: command line options, environment variables, and ``#SBATCH``